Are you in mortgage prison? Find out more in this blog!

 According to the Telegraph, there’s around 150,000 mortgage prisoners in the UK.
 Find out if you’re a mortgage prisoner, below.

 So, how do you know if you’re in mortgage prison?
 If you’re one of those whose introductory rate has finished, and you cannot switch mortgage lenders because of strict affordability criteria, then you’re a Mortgage Prisoner.
 Sorry… But, don’t distress!
 There could be a way out.
-We’ve got to talk about the bad, before we get to the good.
+We’ve got to talk about the bad before we get to the good.

 See, when it comes to passing these affordability criteria, it’s not as simple as it used to be.
 It doesn’t matter if you’ve been paying mortgage payments with a higher interest rate; even if the mortgage you’re applying for has lower repayments, you may not be approved.
-This is because lending criteria has changed in a big way.
+This is because lending criteria have changed in a big way.
 It’s become a lot stricter in recent years and has become significantly harder to switch off your current mortgage.

-If you’re still tied in to an introductory period, you may not be able to exit your mortgage so easily without paying high repayment charges.
+If you’re still tied into an introductory period, you may not be able to exit your mortgage so easily without paying high repayment charges.
 However, if you’re stuck with your lender’s SVR, the only thing stopping you should either be your credit rating (we have a whole blog dedicated on credit ratings, scores and how to improve yours) OR, meeting a new lender’s affordability criteria.
 Great…

 However, where there’s a will, there’s a way.

 Yes, Zing team are here to help.
 Although you may not have passed the affordability criteria of a select few lenders, doesn’t mean you’re stuck in mortgage prison.
 Our expert advisers have the knowledge and contacts to hopefully find you the right mortgage deal.
 We’ll be able to find one that you’ll be accepted for too, so you can get off that SVR mortgage.
 If anyone can break you out of mortgage prison, it’s Zing.